jitsi/jitsi-meet/ios/README.md

 Called when loading the main configuration fails.

-The `data` dictionary contains a "error" key with the error.
+The `data` dictionary contains an "error" key with the error.